On this page

 - "What makes an effective school board member?"

-Our 2014 Listening Campaign is underway and we will release the results this spring or summer.
+Our 2014 Listening Campaign is underway and we will release the results this summer.